 About OhmniClean UV-C Disinfection Robot

-The OhmniClean™ Disinfection Robot uses UV-C light to give your clinic, office, hotel or workplace a more thorough cleaning.
+The OhmniClean™ Disinfection Robot uses UV-C light to give your office, hotel, or workplace a more thorough cleaning.
 It makes sure that your spaces are completely pathogen-free, finishing the work 80% faster than physical and chemical cleaning.

 It is easy to use and faster than other types of UV-C disinfection solutions.
 The device is safe, using motion sensors, a unique safety system and remote switches to keep you out of harm while it is disinfecting your environment.
 Other key features include: